The moment you realize your stress system is broken

 Definition: Exercise as a stress management technique means using structured physical movement to regulate your nervous system state, distinct from fitness training because the goal is stress reduction rather than performance improvement.

 Why it works: Physical movement activates your parasympathetic nervous system while simultaneously increasing neurotransmitters like serotonin and dopamine that buffer stress effects.
-Meta-analyses consistently show that physical activity reduces stress and anxiety with moderate-to-large effect sizes across all exercise intensities [3].
+Systematic reviews find promising evidence that physical activity reduces stress and anxiety, though researchers note that methodological limitations in existing RCTs preclude definitive conclusions about effect sizes across exercise intensities [3].
 You do not need to become an athlete.
 Even 20-30 minutes of moderate-intensity activity (brisk walking, cycling, swimming) produces measurable stress reduction.
 High-intensity exercise works faster but requires more willpower.
 Moderate intensity is more sustainable for long-term stress management.

 Timeline: Mood improvement within 24 hours of a single session.
 Baseline stress reduction after 2-3 weeks of regular activity.
 Anxiety disorder reduction after 8-12 weeks of consistent exercise.